A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 1. Overloading

 In some extreme scenarios, the washing machine drain hose may go too deep into the drain pipe.
-As a result, it gets difficult for the wastewater to drain correctly.
-Or a kinked discharge hose can sometimes cause the drainpipe overflow issue.
+As a result, it becomes difficult for the wastewater to drain correctly.
+A kinked discharge hose can sometimes cause the drainpipe overflow issue.

 2. Clogging Or Blockage